The latest information

-- Contact restrictions: From 11 June 2021, private gatherings of up to 30 people are possible.
+- Contact restrictions: Private gatherings of up to 30 people are possible.
 In public, the contact restrictions will no longer apply; this does not apply to group events.
 Children aged 14 or younger as well as fully vaccinated and recovered persons are not included.
 Spouses, registered partners and life partners who do not live together in the same household are considered as one household.

 Mask requirement will be suspended in outdoor areas from 25 June 2021.
 In case of close and long contacts with other people, especially in closed rooms, when shopping as well as in defined public places, it is obligatory to wear surgical masks or FFP2 masks.
 When using public transport, passengers are required to wear a surgical mask.